 - Wait for others to exit, then board via the front door.

 Did you know?

-Taking public transportation can save you more than other forms of travel?
+Taking BC Transit can save you money compared to other forms of travel?

 How do I pay my fare?

 - Please have your cash or fare ready when you board.

 - Please pay your cash fare or use a bus pass.

 - We accept US currency and coins only.

 How do I exit the bus?